 How was EasyCruise Different From Other Cruise Lines?

-One of the main selling points of an EasyCruise was the long time spent in port.
-The idea of the cruise was that it was simply a way to get guests from destination to destination, the ship would sometimes be in port until 4am allowing guests to have dinner ashore and party into the evening.
+The idea of the cruise was that it was simply a way to get guests from destination to destination, the ship would sometimes be in port until 4 am allowing guests to have dinner ashore and party into the evening.

-When cruising the Caribbean the sail away time was usually earlier than this, around midnight.
-It was said that this was because the nightlife ended sooner in the Caribbean but it may also be to do with the fact that the ship had further to travel between destinations.
+It was said that this was because the nightlife ended sooner in the Caribbean but it may also have to do with the fact that the ship had further to travel between destinations.

 EasyCruise Didn’t Include Food as Standard

-The EasyCruise fare included VERY little.
-Food was not included and was served on a la carte basis.
-There was a dining package you could buy that would allow you to have breakfast on the ship and either lunch or dinner but most guests purchased food in port and just paid for meals as they had them.
+There was a dining package you could buy that would allow you to have breakfast on the ship and either lunch or dinner.

-Guests Could Organise Their Own Schedule
+Guests Could Organise Their Own Schedules

-On the majority of EasyCruise sailings, guests were able to embark and disembark at any point in the cruise.
-A minimum of two nights had to be booked but this was a great selling point for the company as it made itineraries more flexible.
+A minimum of two nights had to be booked, but this was a great selling point for the company as it made itineraries more flexible.

 I haven’t managed to find anybody who took an EasyCruise but didn’t take the full voyages, but they must exist!